MJae/MV-prj/README.md

 # Project Logs

+# 2019 Oct 14
+* 18:59:06
+    Solved getTheTitles exercise
+    Started with findTheOldest earlier, but found that the problem has ambiguity, so I've posted about it on the TOP Discord.
+Waiting for clarification.

 # 2019 Oct 11
 * 16:50:41
     Completed Caesar cipher exercise, with help from @timato in @TheOdinProject Discord